 AARP Housing Principles

-People of all ages and ability levels need safe, decent, and affordable housing that will enable them to continue to live safely in their homes and communities as they get older.
-Policymakers should adopt policies aligned with the following principles to support the broad goals that achieve this vision.
+People of all ages and ability levels need safe, decent, and affordable housing that will enable them to continue living safely in their homes and communities as they get older, regardless of the size of the community they live in.
+Housing policies should be aligned with the following principles to support the broad goals that achieve this vision.

 Secure affordability—communities should offer a range of housing sizes and types located across neighborhoods.
 Adequate subsidies should be available for all who qualify.

-Ensure equity—affordable, accessible, high-quality housing should be available to people of all incomes and backgrounds, including those from groups that historically have faced discrimination.
-Policies should be developed and implemented that alleviate the impact of past discriminatory housing practices.
+Ensure equity— affordable, accessible, high-quality housing should be available to people of all incomes, backgrounds, and abilities, including those from groups that are discriminated against.
+Policies that alleviate the impact of past and current discriminatory housing practices and address disparities should be developed and implemented.

 Prioritize accessibility—housing should be designed for people of all ages and ability levels, including those with disabilities.
 This empowers community residents to age in their homes and communities as well as live in the setting of their choice.